Coloby/quartz_notes/quartz_content/PublicNotes/Prestudy  - Priming.md

 - [[Inquiry learning]]

-- More tips on establishing importancy
+- tips on establishing importancy
 	- Base everything you'll learn to a project/objective -
 	- If you don't have a problem, don't search solutions